tiennguyen12g/react-native-chart-tnbt/README.md

    export default Crypto_Logo_PNG;

-   ** Note: The key for the logo have to the same with the title.
+   ** Note: The key for the logo must to the same with the title.
    Example:
    const dataInput = [{
       title: 'BTC',